Demystifying Natural Language Processing NLP

 What is NLP?

-NLP involves teaching machines how to interact with human language, including its grammar, syntax, semantics, and pragmatics.
+Natural language processing involves teaching machines how to interact with human language, including its grammar, syntax, semantics, and pragmatics.
 It uses statistical and machine learning techniques to identify patterns and regularities in large datasets of human language, allowing machines to recognise and classify text, extract information, and generate responses.

 How does NLP work?